Praqma/helmsman/docs/desired_state_specification.md

 - name        : the Helm release name.
 Releases must have unique names within a cluster.
 - description : a release metadata for human readers.
 - env         : the namespace where the release should be deployed.
 The namespace should map to one of the ones defined in [namespaces](#namespaces).
 - enabled     : describes the required state of the release (true for enabled, false for disabled).
-Change to false if you want to delete this app release [empty = flase].
+Once a release is deployed, you can change it to false if you want to delete this app release [empty = flase].
 - chart       : the chart name.
 It should contain the repo name as well.
 Example: repoName/chartName.
 Changing the chart name means delete and reinstall this release using the new Chart.
 - version     : the chart version.
 - valuesFile  : a valid path to custom Helm values.yaml file.
+File extension must be `yaml`.
 Leaving it empty uses the default chart values.
 - purge       : defines whether to use the Helm purge flag wgen deleting the release. (true/false)
 - test        : defines whether to run the chart tests whenever the release is installed/upgraded/rolledback.